TwilitRealm/dusk/README.md

   >_Optional toggle under gameplay section, turn off the brief frame pause when Link lands an attack_

+Known issues:
+- After performing a finisher/ending blow on an enemy as Wolf Link, you may be unable to jump attack until you perform a regular B attack or other action

 Planned features:
 - Toggle options for features that do not currently have them

-- Toggle on/off Midna visibility on Wolf Link's back

   >_Just makes sense to include this with the sword+shield visibility option._